School Asthma Initiative (SAI)

 - Healthcare Providers partner in providing asthma education, medication, and resources to families of children with asthma enrolled in programs.

 - Community Health Workers enroll in a five- week, live online, training that covers: the scope of asthma, triggers and environmental control, medications, medication delivery devices, and assessment and monitoring.
-Once the training is completed participants receive a Certificate of Completion.

 - Students enrolled in schools of nursing, respiratory care, or pharmacy receive an in-person or virtual asthma training which provides insight to the dynamics of school asthma as well as background on asthma basics.